Morgan Stanley commodities marketing head departs

-NEW YORK (Reuters) - Morgan Stanley’s (MS.N) global head of commodities marketing, Boris Shrayer, has left the bank, a source familiar with the matter told Reuters on Friday.
+NEW YORK, July 12 (Reuters) - Morgan Stanley’s global head of commodities marketing, Boris Shrayer, has left the bank, a source familiar with the matter told Reuters on Friday.

 Shrayer could not immediately be reached for comment at the bank’s New York office and a spokesman for Morgan Stanley had no comment.
 The news was first reported on industry website SparkSpread.com.